cartershanklin/pyspark-cheatsheet/README.md

 Create an unwindowed Structured Stream over input CSV files
 -----------------------------------------------------------

+This example shows how to deal with an input collection of CSV files.
+The key thing is you need to specify the schema explicitly, other than that you can use normal streaming operations.

 ```python
 from pyspark.sql.functions import avg, count, desc
 from pyspark.sql.types import (